ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 ### Re-evaluating variables

 Set `iterateVars` to an array of variable names to re-evaluate them on each iteration of `repeatedly`.
-Notice how `a` and `b` hold the same value for each element, but vary between elements.
+Notice how `a` and `b` hold the same value for each element, but vary between iterations.

 **Input:**
 ```json